TokyoPython/tokyo-python-society-site/readme.md

 Front: JavaScript, Reactjs, Nextjs

 ## Frontend
 The frontend is compiled and bundled with Nextjs from a barebones template design.

-For more information please see the `front/README.md`.
+For more information for design decisions and implementation please see `front/README.md`

-- Next.js allows for client-side navigation, which is faster than using html `<a></a>` tags.
-Routing is built in, so there is no need to install extra dependencies.
-[API reference for `Link`](https://nextjs.org/docs/api-reference/next/link).
-- Next.js does prefetching (in production); other pages are fetched in the background *after* the landing page has loaded, providing the visitor with lightning fast load times
-- Developing on NextJS is a breeze since it caters to the developer.
-Fast reload is built in, and with `npm run dev` you can immediately start contributing.
-- The biggest pull for me was that responsiveness has been built in.
-We do not need to worry about catering to all sorts of screen sizes (this is mostly due to good TailwindCSS conventions)

 ## Branch Information